 How to divide Sansevieria or Snake Plant.
 Sansevieria is a slow growing plant but it can become overgrown, this is a great way to get more full grown plants quickly!

-Sansevieria is a popular house plant also known as Snake Plant or the politically correct ‘Mother in Law’s Tongue’.
+Sansevieria is a popular house plant also known as Snake Plant or the politically incorrect ‘Mother in Law’s Tongue’.
 It is one of the house plants I have listed in my Clear the Air with House Plants post as an excellent air purifying plant.
-In this post I show you how to divide Sansevieria or Snake Plant to get more of this power house oxygen producer!
+In this post I show you how to easily divide Sansevieria or Snake Plant to get more of this power house oxygen producer!

-Why You Want it In Your Home
+Why You Want Sansevieria In Your Home

 There are many on the list of wonderful air cleaning plants but the plus with Snake Plant is it releases oxygen into the air at night making it a perfect candidate for the bedroom.